smart-swimmingpool/smart-swimmingpool.github.io/README.md

 ## Smart Swimming Pool

-Automate your swimming pool innsmart way.
+Automate your swimming pool in smart way.

 This project is splitted in several modules.